Web Browser Testing and Statistics

 Browser & OS Sniffing

 Opera claims to fully support the latest W3C standards and will sometimes refuse to display non-compliant webpages.
 Created by a Norwegian company, this browser, while gaining ground in Europe, has captured only 1 - 2% of the world wide market share.
-It does however, offer features not found in Internet Explorer.
+It does however, offer features not found in other browsers.

 IE has had a history of security problems.
 In June, 2004, US-CERT